kshashwat007/photo-gallery/README.md

 ### Photo Gallery

-This is a photo gallery app developed in react-native using expo-cli
+This is a photo gallery app developed in react-native using expo-cli.
+Inspired from figma tutorial by:- https://www.youtube.com/watch?v=By0ydHGSJ64&t=82s

 ## Available Scripts